Who are we?

 How did it originate?

-TapMedic was born of out frustration, empathy and sympathy for customers.
+TapMedic was born of out frustration, empathy and sympathy for customers with dripping taps.

-This growth has led to an explosion of cartridge variations and those variations give plumbers nightmares!
-Spares are often available, however without a manufacturer and a model, where does the plumber start?
-Almost all taps are now made in China; often a company sells the same ‘exterior’ to many manufacturers or importers who then call them different models.
-Although externally, they can be identical, the internals are different – to drive up profits.
+This growth has led to an explosion of cartridge variations but those variations give plumbers nightmares!
+Spares are often available, however without knowing a manufacturer and model, where does the plumber start?
+Almost all taps are now made in China; often a company sells the same ‘exterior’ to many manufacturers or importers who then call them different names (models).
+Although externally, they can be identical, the internals rarely the same – to drive up profits.
 This all means it’s now almost impossible to tell whose tap is whose and therefore impossible to know if spares are available or at what price or when…

 Installers need to be paid for their time.
-This means any time spent (often wasted) tracking information down has to be paid for – so adds to the overall bill.
-It’s this reason installers have defaulted to advising customers with a dripping tap to change the whole tap(s).
-Until now, it’s proven to be the most economic solution – albeit extremely wasteful and environmentally disastrous.
+This means that any time spent (often wasted) tracking information down has to be paid for – which adds to the overall bill.
+It’s for this reason installers have defaulted to advising customers with a dripping tap to change the whole tap(s).
+Until now, it’s proven to be the most economic solution – albeit an extremely wasteful and environmentally disastrous solution.

 On the face of it, the default advice makes perfect sense – the ‘simple’ solution.
 Or is it?
-If a customer’s basin and bath taps match, and that matters, then, when just one drips, they all need changing to match once again!
+If a customer’s basin and bath taps match, and that matters to them, then, when just one drips they all need changing to match once again!
 That’s an expensive exercise no matter how much money you have.
 If you do find manufacturers spares, they are often outrageously priced because they want to replace the margin they think they’ve lost through you not buying new taps!